bioleyl/jadis/packages/docs/pages/templating/use-slots.md

 <!-- Slot à la main, ref vers toTemplate -->

-In *Jadis*, much similar to how it works in web components, cou can use slots in your templates, so as to create more flexible components.
+In *Jadis*, much similar to how it works in web components, you can use slots in your templates, so as to create more flexible components.

 ## Usage